cameraui/docs/plugins/homekit.md

 # HomeKit

-The HomeKit plugin adds your cameras to **Apple Home**, so you can view them and get recordings through the Home app and across your Apple devices.
-It bridges each camera along with the sensors you've assigned to it, such as motion, a doorbell, or a contact sensor.
+The HomeKit plugin adds your cameras and sensors to **Apple Home**.
+Cameras stream and record through the Home app across your Apple devices; sensors appear as accessories you can see and control there.

 <Shot src="/img/plugins/homekit-pairing.png" alt="HomeKit camera settings with pairing QR code" />